xbzhang2020/rsbuild-plugin-web-ext/README.md

 # rsbuild-plugin-web-ext

-A plugin that builds web extension within Rsbuild.
+A plugin for developing and building browser extensions within Rsbuild.

 <p>
   <a href="https://npmjs.com/package/rsbuild-plugin-web-ext">